megharris/cyberockit/Assurance_Case_for_SSE.md

 #### Evidence for Assurance Case - Jay

-E1: DuckDNS is introduced in HA 0.55
+E1: DuckDNS is introduced in HA 0.55:
 Port-forwarding is one of the best way for remote access.
 HTTPS encryption is required for secured port-forwarding.
 DuckDNS provides HTTPS encryption and single URL to access HA remotely.

 https://www.home-assistant.io/integrations/duckdns/
 https://github.com/home-assistant/core/tree/dev/homeassistant/components/duckdns

-E2: Configuration documentation for remote access providing SSH manual SSH provides more privacy and security.
+E2: Configuration documentation for remote access providing SSH manual:
+SSH provides more privacy and security.
 Using SSH/Terminal is beneficial to Undo the changes which were done by mistake.

 https://www.home-assistant.io/blog/2017/11/02/secure-shell-tunnel/
 https://www.home-assistant.io/docs/configuration/securing/#remote-access

-E3: Configuration documentation for VPN
+E3: Configuration documentation for VPN:
 Using VPN provides the encryption for the links between devices and network.
 Documentation provides the correct way to implement it.

 https://www.home-assistant.io/docs/configuration/securing/#remote-access.
 For more infromation [click here](https://pivpn.io/)